isoura4/ISROBOT/README.md

 ## Usage

 To start the bot, run the following command:

 ```bash
 npm start
 ```

+The bot will also deploy slash commands before it starts.

 ## Commands

+The following slash commands are available:

 - **/ping**: Measures the ping between the Discord server and the bot.
+- **/joke**: Tells a random joke.
-- **/count**: Starts a counting game where users must count in order without repeating numbers or answering twice in a row.
+- **/count**: Starts a counting game where users must count sequentially without repeating or consecutive responses.
+- **/disable-count**: Disables the counting mini-game.
+- **/stats**: Displays individual or server-wide statistics.
-- **/stream**: Sets up stream checking functionality for a specified platform and streamer.
-Only administrators can use this command.
+- **/stream**: Sets up stream or post checking functionality for Twitch or Bluesky. *Admin only.*
-- **/joke**: Tells a random joke to lighten the mood in the server.
+- **/disable-twitch**: Disables Twitch stream notifications. *Admin only.*
+- **/disable-bluesky**: Disables Bluesky post notifications. *Admin only.*
-- **/language**: Changes the bot language between English (en) and French (fr).
+- **/language**: Changes the bot language (English or French). *Admin only.*

 ## Environment Variables

-The bot requires the following environment variables to be set in the `.env` file:
+The bot requires the following environment variables to be set in your `.env` file:

 - `DISCORD_TOKEN`: Your Discord bot token.
 - `CLIENT_ID`: Your Discord client ID.
-- `GUILD_ID`: Your Discord guild ID.
+- `GUILD_ID`: Your Discord guild (server) ID.
 - `TWITCH_CLIENT_ID`: Your Twitch client ID.
 - `TWITCH_CLIENT_SECRET`: Your Twitch client secret.
 - `BLUESKY_USERNAME`: Your Bluesky username.